A hard sell? Companies struggle to promote green consumption

 ENTRENCHED HABITS

-Chip Bergh, chief executive of Levi Strauss [LEVST.UL], tries to lead by example.
+Chip Bergh, chief executive of Levi Strauss, tries to lead by example.
 He says he hardly ever washes his jeans, noting that consumers are responsible for 50 percent of the water used in the lifecycle of the average pair.

 "I know that sounds totally disgusting but believe me, it can be done.
 You can spot clean it, you can air dry it.
 It's fine.
 I have yet to get a skin disease," he joked last year.